-Others assign their sons long periods of preparation and study, challenging them to memorize passages of Scripture or catechisms, or to prepare a speech or message to deliver at the ceremony.
+Others assign their sons and daughters long periods of preparation and study, challenging them to memorize passages of Scripture or catechisms, or to prepare a speech or message to deliver at the ceremony.

-We use a less elaborate form, focusing on words of welcome, exhortation, and encouragement to the young man.
-In our ceremony, we invite several men of significance in the boy's life to prepare short presentations about what it means to be a man.
+We use a less elaborate form, focusing on words of welcome, exhortation, and encouragement to the young adult.
+In our ceremony for our boys, we invite several men of significance in the boy's life to prepare short presentations about what it means to be a man.
+For our girls, we invite women of significance in their lives to talk about what it means to be a woman.
 These will each focus on a character trait and some point of wisdom which the speaker has learned.
-We encourage the men we invite to think, "What do you wish you had known when you were 13?"
+We encourage the adults we invite to think, "What do you wish you had known when you were 13?"

-We also encourage the men to bring an inexpensive gift as an object lesson to illustrate their point.
+We also encourage the adults to bring an inexpensive gift as an object lesson to illustrate their point.
 This can be a lot of fun for all concerned.
 Some examples we've seen:

 - = A small pair of binoculars like a hunter would use to spot and identify his quarry.
-The lesson was that a man should be visionary, looking to the road ahead, and seeking counselors to help him understand things he hasn't seen himself. - = An antique carpenter's plane, from a relative's collection of handmade tools.
-The lesson was how a man's gifts and skills can be used constructively, to build and to beautify useful objects, but the same skills can be abused and turned into destructive ends. - = A folding multi-tool.
+The lesson was that a man should be visionary, looking to the road ahead, and seeking counselors to help him understand things he hasn't seen himself. - =An illustrated biography of Maria von Trapp came with an admonition to be content and to be a source of joy and delight in the home whether it was a castle or a refugee's shelter. - = An antique carpenter's plane, from a relative's collection of handmade tools.
+The lesson was how a man's gifts and skills can be used constructively, to build and to beautify useful objects, but the same skills can be abused and turned into destructive ends. - =A lovely handmade journal.
+The giver encouraged our daughter to record her prayers and God's answers with faith in His loving care for her. - = A folding multi-tool.
 A man should be prepared for all kinds of situations!

-In our family, the culminating presentation is always given by Hal, encouraging our son to be a faithful student of God's word, looking to the Bible for God's wisdom and direction in every part of life.
+In our family, the culminating presentation is always

+given by Dad or Mom, encouraging our young adult to be a faithful student of God's word, looking to the Bible for God's wisdom and direction in every part of life.
 The gift here is much more substantial-a leather-bound study Bible of the sort both parents have used for years.

 This actually is a follow up to an earlier gift - when each of our children has learned to read, we celebrated that achievement with a large-print presentation Bible of their own.
 The inexpensive Bible we give them at age 6 or 7 recognizes that young children can be pretty careless with their belongings; by the time they're 13, the old Bible is pretty worn, and a high-quality replacement has double meaning to them!

-Who Does The Speaking?
+Who Does the Speaking?

 We think it's only natural for the young man to be welcomed into the adult community by the voices of the older men he will be joining.
-When it's time for our daughters to step into the ranks of young women, we'll have a similar focus on older women teaching the younger.7 Which men should you consider including?
+When it was time for our daughters to step into the ranks of young women, we had a similar focus on older women teaching the younger.
+Which men or women should you consider including?